Hi! I’m Gracie Carroll, thanks for stopping by my blog.

 So, my biggest London dream came true: I got to work at ELLE UK, directly assisting their Fashion Features Director, Rebecca Lowthorpe.
 What can I say about Team ELLE?
 They are the most incredible, talented, inspiring and genuinely nice group of people I have ever had the privilege of working with, and I miss them every day!

-Now I am back in Toronto.
-This here is my new blog, a fusion of London Snog, Joli Lapin (my other blog ps.
-I love to cook and collect cute things too!) and all the things I get up to and interest me on a day-to-day basis.
-When not blogging, I write for ELLEcanada.com, Postcity.com, FILLERmagazine and Plaid Mag, sometimes I throw parties and organize events too, because I like doing those sorts of things.
+Now I am back in Toronto, and this here is my new blog, a fusion of my old blogs, London Snog, Joli Lapin (my other blog ps.
+I love to cook and collect cute things too!), that features all of the things I get up to and interest me on a day-to-day basis.
+Hope you enjoy it!

 ps. let’s keep in touch!